 One area of continued focus is municipal bonds.
-As of December 31, 2012, Allstate held approximately $13 billion in bonds that help improve infrastructure and extend vital services in communities across the country.
+As of December 31, 2013, Allstate held approximately $8.7 billion in bonds that help improve infrastructure and extend vital services in communities across the country.
 The portfolio is actively managed and well-diversified among states and sectors.
-Major holdings include bonds that help fund primary and secondary schools, public and private universities, hospitals, single and multi-family housing programs, green energy projects—such as hydroelectric and wind-generated power plants—police and fire stations, libraries and community buildings, and Economic Development Projects.
+Major holdings include bonds that help fund primary and secondary schools, public and private universities, hospitals, single and multi-family housing programs, green energy projects such as hydroelectric and wind-generated power plants, police and fire stations, libraries and community buildings, and economic development projects.

 Nearly $1 billion in socially responsible assets under management

 Within the larger $80 billion portfolio, Allstate allocates roughly $1 billion to socially responsible strategies.
 This includes a $75 million socially responsible investment (SRI) portfolio of fixed income, equity and other assets; an $800 million low-income housing tax credit (LIHTC) portfolio, and $100 million to a new Diversity and Emerging Managers program for identifying and developing minority- and women-owned fund managers in real estate and private equity.